-Later, scientists started to work on classification of living organisms based on their characteristics.
+Later, biologists started to work on the classification of living organisms based on their characteristics.
 Characteristics can be explained in many ways.
-A group of organisms are similar enough to be thought of together by certain characteristics.
-Hence, we need to define characteristics.
+A group of organisms is similar enough to be classified together by certain characteristics.
 Characteristics are the appearance/form and behaviour/function of something.
-These characteristics decide which organism will be in which group.
+These characteristics decide which organism will be placed in which group.

-Some of the characteristics which are used today to classify organisms are as follows:
+Today, some of the characteristics which are used today to classify organisms are as follows:

-- Prokaryotic or Eukaryotic cell.
+- Type of cell – Prokaryotic or Eukaryotic cell.

-- Unicellular or Multicellular.
+- Number of Cells – Unicellular or Multicellular.

-- Autotrophs (Photosynthetic) or Heterotrophs (Non-photosynthetic).
+- Mode of Nutrition – Autotrophs (Photosynthetic) or Heterotrophs (Non-photosynthetic).

 - The level of organization and development of organs.